 It might sound contradictory, but my time-saving cleaning hack is to clean more often!
-Hear me out on this one… I just do 20 minutes worth of cleaning each day, and then I don’t have a mountain of cleaning to tackle at the end of the week!
+Hear me out on this one… I just do 20 minutes’ worth of cleaning each day, and then I don’t have a mountain of cleaning to tackle at the end of the week!

 The list includes tasks that rotate each day of the week, and each task is small and only takes a few minutes… like dusting a room, washing sinks and toilets, or doing a quick vacuum.

-My cleaning schedule has been weekend game-changer.
+My cleaning schedule has been a weekend game-changer.
 Instead of setting aside huge chunks of time to catch up on the mess that has built up throughout the week, our family has more time for fun!

 Contributed by Mary Beth from A Reluctant Mom

 Get Rid Of Pet Hair With Rubber Gloves